Confirmation of Enrolment (RESP) Letters:

 Your Student Financial History will reflect all of your payments with due dates for each term that academic year.

-Fall $ Due as of Sep 9 2020: This number reflects your total amount for Fall 2020 tuition due by September 9th 2020.
+Spring$ Due as of May 3, 2021: This number reflects your total amount for Spring 2021 tuition due by May 3, 2021.
 Please note, once paid in full, the number will remain here for the academic year.

-Due Now: This is what you need to pay for Fall tuition by September 9, 2020.
+Due Now: This is what you need to pay for Spring tuition by May 3, 2021.

-*If you do not have a credit/scholarship/award/bursary that has already been applied to your account, the amount at Due Now should match the balance at Fall $ Due as of Sep 9 2020.
-Please note, after you have paid this amount in full and it is reflected on your student account, the amount at Due Now should be $0 (until your Winter tuition fees are due).
+*If you do not have a credit/scholarship/award/bursary that has already been applied to your account, the amount at Due Now should match the balance at Spring $ Due as of May 3, 2021.
+Please note, after you have paid this amount in full and it is reflected on your student account, the amount at Due Now should be $0.

-Total Amount Due: This number reflects what is left to pay for both the Fall and Winter terms.
-If you have paid all of your tuition for the Fall term, this number should then match what is outstanding for your Winter $ Due as of Jan 4 2021.
+Total Amount Due: This number reflects what is left to pay for Spring and/or Summer terms.
+If you have paid all of your tuition for the Spring term, this number should then match what is outstanding for your Summer $ Due as of July 12, 2021.

 How do I see my tuition fees from previous years?